latechforce/engine-starter-kit/README.md

 ## How to Update

-- `bun upgrade` — Bump Yarn to the latest version
+- `bun upgrade` — Bump Bun to the latest version
 - `bun update` — Update Node.js modules (dependencies)

 ## License